brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 ## The failure scenario

-We will study the following failure scenario: we will break both north-bound links from node spine-1-1.
+Let's study the following failure scenario where we break both north-bound links from router spine-1-1.
 This causes pod-1 to become completely disconnected from plane-1.

 When any leaf node in pod-1 (i.e. leaf-1-1, leaf-1-2, or leaf-1-3) wants to send any traffic